widged/array-nester-es6/Readme.md

 Benchmarking suites are available in the benchmark folder.

-On tiny and small datasets, our Nester class is more efficient than d3nest.
+On tiny, small and medium datasets, our Nester class is more efficient than d3nest.

     {repetitions: 100, lineQty: 1000}
     Nester         0.060
     IndexAndNest   0.171
     d3nest         0.446

-On Medium datasets, the improvement is more noticeable.

     {repetitions: 100, lineQty: 50000}
     Nester         1.889